nguyenxuongkim2103/login-page/README.md

-# A Dummy Login Page in ReactJS
+# A Dummy Typical Login Page in ReactJS